-Do not place any objects on METRO light rail tracks.
-That includes coins!
+Do not place any objects on METRO light rail tracks, including coins.

-I'd say that the most confusing issue for people who are not familiar with METRO light rail is the notion that it is a loop and not an end-to-end back and forth trip.
-The reason this is confusing is that there are five stations in downtown phoenix, near the middle of the loop, where the trains travel one way only.
+The most confusing issue for people who are not familiar with METRO light rail is the notion that it is a loop and not an end-to-end back and forth trip.
+The reason this is confusing is that there are five stations in downtown Phoenix, near the middle of the loop, where the trains travel one way only.
 Those stations are split and the station where trains are going in the other direction is about a block away.

 The five stations in questions are shown on maps as having two intersections.

-- Use the Van Buren/Central station for northbound, and use the Van Buren/1st Avenue station for southbound/eastbound.
+- Use the Van Buren/Central station for northbound, and use the Van Buren/1st Ave. station for southbound/eastbound.

-- Use the Washington/Central station for northbound and use the Jefferson/1st Avenue station for eastbound.
+- Use the Washington/Central station for northbound and use the Jefferson/1st Ave. station for eastbound.

-- Use the 3rd Street/Washington station for westbound/northbound and use the 3rd Street/Jefferson station for eastbound.
+- Use the 3rd St./Washington station for westbound/northbound and use the 3rd St./Jefferson station for eastbound.

-- Use the 12th Street/Washington station for westbound/northbound and use the 12th Street/Jefferson station for eastbound.
+- Use the 12th St./Washington station for westbound/northbound and use the 12th St./Jefferson station for eastbound.

-- Use the 24th Street/Washington station... for westbound/northbound and use the 24th Street/Jefferson station for eastbound.
+- Use the 24th St./Washington station for westbound/northbound and use the 24th St./Jefferson station for eastbound.

-Q. Should I buy a single trip ticket or a one-day pass?
+Q. Is it better to buy a single trip ticket or a one-day pass?